fabianhenniges/jspacal/README.md

 		</repository>
 	</repositories>

-settings.xml: userwide settings are modified in the active profile by adding the following to settings.xml:
+`settings.xml` - userwide settings are modified in the active profile by adding the following to `settings.xml` file:

 	<profiles>
 		<profile>